hackedpassword/UltimaV-tileset/README.md

 ## How do I get this because it sounds awesome!
 1. Download Unciv
-2. Within Unciv, in the Mods menu download `Ultima tileset` mod, and [Nextgen Maps](https://github.com/hackedpassword/Nextgen-Maps) mod
+2. Within Unciv, in the Mods menu download `Ultima tileset` mod, `Ethereal borders` mod, and [Nextgen Maps](https://github.com/hackedpassword/Nextgen-Maps) mod
 3. In the New Game screen choose "Custom map", look for Britannia, select
-4. Make sure `Ultima tileset` is a selected mod
+4. Make sure `Ultima tileset` and `Ethereal borders` are selected mods
 5. Add some civs and nations, I think 12 civs and 20 nations should provide plenty of unrushed exploration and foundation

 ## What does it look like?